govind-bhombe/Selenium-Practice/README.md

 🚀 Wipro Technologies Interview Questions – 14 July 2025 🎯
 For QA Automation Engineers with 4–8 years of experience

-✅ Java
-1. What are the differences between HashMap, TreeMap, and LinkedHashMap?
-2. Explain the purpose and usage of the Stream API in Java 8.
-Provide an example.
-3. What is the difference between Comparable and Comparator interfaces?
-4. What are some key features introduced in Java 8?
-5. How does the Optional class help prevent NullPointerException?
-Show example usage.
-6. What are functional interfaces in Java?
-Name a few from java.util.function.
-7. What does the volatile keyword do?
-When should it be used?
-8. How does Garbage Collection work in Java?
-What are the different types of collectors?

 ✅ Coding Questions
 9. Write a Java program to find duplicate elements in an array.
 10. Write a method to check if a string is a palindrome.
 11. Given an array of integers, return the first non-repeating element.
 If none, return -1.

-✅ Selenium
-12. How is findElement() different from findElements()?
-13. How do you handle multiple browser windows using WebDriver?
-14. What is Page Object Model (POM), and why is it used?
-15. How do you deal with dynamic elements in Selenium?
-16. What are the different types of waits in Selenium?
-Which one is preferred?
-17. How do you handle alerts and popups in Selenium?
-18. Can you automate CAPTCHA or OTP handling?
-Why or why not?
-19. How do you run Selenium tests in headless mode?

-✅ TestNG
-20. What are the advantages of using TestNG over JUnit?
-21. How do you perform data-driven testing in TestNG?
-22. What is the role of @DataProvider in TestNG?
-23. How do you control the execution order of tests in TestNG?
-24. What is a TestNG Listener, and when would you use one?

 ✅ Rest Assured
 25. How do you validate status codes and response bodies using Rest Assured?